• 5 min read

 • Subletting may be possible with landlord approval, but it offers limited protection compared to direct rental agreements

-Dubai is renowned for its luxurious lifestyle, modern infrastructure, and global opportunities, attracting residents, investors, and visitors from around the world.
-As the city’s population is projected to rise from 4 million in late 2025 to 5.8 million by 2040, demand for quality housing continues to grow.
+Dubai is renowned for its luxurious lifestyle, modern infrastructure, and global opportunities, attracting expats from around the world.
+With the city’s population projected to grow significantly, understanding the rental process and the documents required before moving has become increasingly important.

 Table of Content